 English studies provide opportunities for students to learn more about themselves and their cultural environment by investigating literature and language of the past and present, and by improving ways in which they write in every part of their educational experience.
-From courses in Literature, Writing, Composition, and Film Studies, students can take one of three majors, two minors, and two certificate programs.
+From courses in Literature, Writing, Composition, and Film Studies, students can take one of four majors, two minors, and two certificate programs.
 They may also pursue an Africana Studies–English Literature joint major.

 If you are thinking about majoring in English, be sure to read our collection of news articles arguing that English majors are highly prized as employees.

 The Literature Program offers opportunities to study traditional and popular literature and literary criticism, as well as various writing practices in their social and historical contexts.